RAHUL-AMBARAGONDA/DevSecOps-Project/README.md

-# Main Header End-to-End DevSecOps Pipeline for Super Mario Game
+# End-to-End DevSecOps Pipeline for Super Mario Game
-<p style="font-size:24px">This text is larger than normal.</p>

 # **Table of Contents**